 These services have been left out of the main list for various reasons.
-The most common ones being they are limited in the amount of content, or are geared towards a paid-subscription.
+The most common ones being they are limited in the amount of content, or are geared towards getting the user to upgrade to a paid subscription.
 In some cases, both of these reasons will apply to the same service.

-That said, they all do offer access to some content for free and therefore are worth mentioning, and might be worth checking out if you are stuck for videos to watch.
+That said, they all do offer access to some content for free and therefore are still worth mentioning and may even be worth checking out, if stuck for videos to watch.